-The legendary Katana is well known type of Japanese sword, which is often solely referred to by many as a ‘Samurai Sword’.
+The legendary Katana is the most well-known type of Japanese sword, which is often simply referred to by many as the ‘Samurai Sword’.
 The Katana has several characteristics which make it easily recognisable.
-The single edged blade is curved, slender and averages between 60cm – 80cm long.
-Most Katana will have a square or round hand guard and the handle will be long enough to accommodate two hands.
-The blade has long been associated the Samurai class of feudal Japan, it’s instantly recognisable for many due to its appearance in pop culture and it’s synonymous with Japanese swords.
-The Katana began its life around 1392-1573, during the Muromachi period.
-It’s thought the sword came to fruition due to changes to the battlefield environment, which required warriors to be more responsive and faster.
-The Katana was unique as it was traditionally worn with the edge facing upwards, allowing the wearer to draw the sword and strike there opponent in a single stroke.
+The single-edged blade is curved, slender, and averages between 60cm – 80cm long.
+Most Katana will have a square or round hand guard, and the handle will be long enough to accommodate two hands.
+The Katana has long been associated with the Samurai class of feudal Japan.
+It’s instantly recognisable by many due to its appearance in pop culture, and it has become synonymous with Japanese swords.

-A Wakizashi sword is a another traditional Japanese sword with a shorter blade compared to the Katana, the average Wakizashi is between 30 and 60 centimetres.
-The sword is similar in some respects to the Katana, and is shorter than both the Katana and the Kodachi.
+A Wakizashi sword is another traditional Japanese sword with a shorter blade compared to the Katana.
+The average Wakizashi is between 30 and 60 centimetres.
+The sword is similar in some respects to the Katana and is shorter than it.
 Traditionally, the Wakizashi would be worn with the Katana by Samurai warriors.
-This pairing of swords is called the daisho, or little big.
-The Katana in this pairing would be called the sword, long sword or killing sword, while the Wakizashi would be called the companion sword.
+This pairing of swords was called the daisho, or big-little.
+The Katana in this pairing would be called simply the sword, long sword or killing sword, while the Wakizashi would be called the companion sword.

-The Shin Gunto Sword was created and designed for use by Japanese officers during world war two.
+The Shin Gunto Sword was created and designed for use by Japanese officers during world World War Two.